10 Buddhist Temples & Centres In London, England

 Have a happy meditation trip

-Our list features a total of 10 Buddhist temples from London.
-Nearly every centre is unique as they represent one of many Buddhist traditions and different countries.
-Some of these centres are free to join, while some require you to pay a small donation to connect.
+Our list features the best Buddhist temples in London.
+Nearly every center is unique as they represent one of many Buddhist traditions and different countries.
+Some of these centers are free to join, while some require you to pay a small donation to connect.
 And all of them are worth a visit.
 So choose your boutique hotel or Airbnb vacation rental already so you’ll have more time to visit each temple.
-Hope our list helps you finding positiveness.
+Hope our list helps you find positivity.

 Disclosure: Trip101 selects the listings in our articles independently.
 Some of the listings in this article contain affiliate links.